Basics

 Moreover, by preempting potential challenges or obstacles, a pilot study can prevent costly mistakes or oversights when scaling up to the full research.
 For example, discovering that a particular method is inefficient during the pilot phase can save countless hours and resources in the larger study.

-The qualitative researcher often delves deep into participants' personal experiences, emotions, and perceptions.
+The qualitative researcher often examines participants' personal experiences, emotions, and perceptions for rich data.
 A pilot study provides an opportunity to ensure that the research process is respectful, sensitive, and ethically sound.

 By trialing interactions with a smaller group, those who conduct the study can refine their approach to ensure participants feel valued, understood, and comfortable.
 This not only enhances the quality of the insights collected but also fosters trust and rapport with the research subjects.